IshanKarki/eConsult/README.md

 # eConsult

-Flutter project for mobile app development
+Flutter project on online consultation app for everyone.
-This is an online health consultations mobile app.